rixx/tempus/README.md

 [ ] dictionary: input : function(args)
 [ ] output out of orm
-[ ] divide orm into modules, put mapping into __init__.py
+[ ] divide orm into modules, put mapping into __init__.py [ ] Handle 0 existing tags on project creation
+[ ] Handle projects with no tags

 ```